sglumac/sdf4sim/docs/arc42.md

 ## Requirements Overview

 A co-simulation network consists of Functional Mock-up Units [(blochwitz2000)](#blochwitz2000).
-The repository demonstrates how to automatically configure and simulate a co-simulation network for a given tolerance.
+The repository demonstrates how to automatically configure and simulate a co-simulation network for a given tolerance with an algorithm presented in [(Glumac 2022)](#glumac2022).

 ## Quality Goals